mozilla/addons-server/docs/topics/install-zamboni/elasticsearch.rst

 Launching and Setting Up
 ------------------------

-Launch the elasticsearch service.
+Launch the Elasticsearch service.
 If you used homebrew, `brew info elasticsearch` will show you the commands to launch.
-If you used aptitude, elasticsearch will come with an start-stop daemon in /etc/init.d.
+If you used aptitude, Elasticsearch will come with an start-stop daemon in /etc/init.d.

 Zamboni has commands that sets up mappings and indexes objects such as add-ons and apps for you.
 Setting up the mappings is analagous defining the structure